awsdocs/aws-codebuild-user-guide/doc_source/getting-started.md

      + `tags` represents any tags that were declared\.
      + `packaging` represents how the build output artifact is stored in the output bucket\. `NONE` means that a folder is created in the output bucket\.
 The build output artifact is stored in that folder\.
      + `lastModified` represents the time, in Unix time format, when information about the build project was last changed\.
-     + `timeoutInMinutes` represents the number of minutes after which AWS CodeBuild stops the build if the build has not been completed\. \(The default is 60 minutes\.\)
+     + `timeoutInMinutes` represents the number of minutes after which CodeBuild stops the build if the build has not been completed\. \(The default is 60 minutes\.\)
      + `created` represents the time, in Unix time format, when the build project was created\.
-     + `environmentVariables` represents any environment variables that were declared and are available for AWS CodeBuild to use during the build\.
+     + `environmentVariables` represents any environment variables that were declared and are available for CodeBuild to use during the build\.
-     + `encryptionKey` represents the ARN of the AWS KMS customer master key \(CMK\) that AWS CodeBuild used to encrypt the build output artifact\.
+     + `encryptionKey` represents the ARN of the AWS KMS customer master key \(CMK\) that CodeBuild used to encrypt the build output artifact\.
      + `arn` represents the ARN of the build project\.

 **Note**
 After you run the create\-project command, an error message similar to the following might be output: **User: *user\-ARN* is not authorized to perform: codebuild:CreateProject**\.
-This is most likely because you configured the AWS CLI with the credentials of an IAM user that does not have sufficient permissions to use AWS CodeBuild to create build projects\.
+This is most likely because you configured the AWS CLI with the credentials of an IAM user that does not have sufficient permissions to use CodeBuild to create build projects\.
 To fix this, configure the AWS CLI with credentials belonging to one of the following IAM entities:
 Your AWS root account\.
 This is not recommended\.
 For more information, see [The Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) in the *IAM User Guide*\.
 An administrator IAM user in your AWS account\.
 For more information, see [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
 An IAM user in your AWS account with the AWS managed policies named **AWSCodeBuildAdminAccess**, **AmazonS3ReadOnlyAccess**, and **IAMFullAccess** attached to that IAM user or to an IAM group that the IAM user belongs to\.
 If you do not have an IAM user or group in your AWS account with these permissions, and you cannot add these permissions to your IAM user or group, contact your AWS account administrator for assistance\.
-For more information, see [AWS Managed \(Predefined\) Policies for AWS CodeBuild](auth-and-access-control-iam-identity-based-access-control.md#managed-policies)\.
+For more information, see [AWS Managed \(Predefined\) Policies for CodeBuild](auth-and-access-control-iam-identity-based-access-control.md#managed-policies)\.

 ## Step 6: Run the Build<a name="getting-started-run-build"></a>

 In this step, you instruct AWS CodeBuild to run the build with the settings in the build project\.

-You can use the [AWS CodeBuild console](#getting-started-run-build-console) or [AWS CLI](#getting-started-run-build-cli) to complete this step\.<a name="getting-started-run-build-console"></a>
+You can use the [CodeBuild console](#getting-started-run-build-console) or [AWS CLI](#getting-started-run-build-cli) to complete this step\.<a name="getting-started-run-build-console"></a>

 **To run the build \(console\)**